alainravet/fail_fast/README.markdown

     |  * fail                                                                       a custom failure message
     +------------------------------------------------------------------------------------------

+### Example 3 : capture - and handle - individual errors

+	FailFast().check_now.but_fail_later do
+	  directory_exists_for  '/cache'                # default error handling/message

+	  unless directory_exists_for  '/log'           # custom error handling puts "The /log directory is missing"        #  ... puts "create it with $ mkdir /log"          #  ... end                                           #  ...
+	end

+	FailFast.fail_now   # exit it an error was detected in any of the 3 blocks above.

-### Example 3 : print an additional custom message if errors were detected
+### Example 4 : print an additional custom message if errors were detected

 	...	# code like in the cases above.